mmontone/cl-docweaver/README.md

-### function DOCWEAVER:WEAVE-FILE (file output-file &rest options &key docsystem modules command-prefix
+### function DOCWEAVER:WEAVE-FILE (file output-file &rest options &key docsystem modules command-prefix (parse-docstrings t))
- (parse-docstrings t))
 Weaves documentation source in FILE and writes the result to OUTPUT-FILE.

 Arguments:
- - DOCSYSTEM specify the documentation tool that is being used (:texinfo, :markdown, etc.).
+ - DOCSYSTEM: specify the documentation tool that is being used (:texinfo, :markdown, etc.).
-- MODULES is the list of modules (or ASDF system names) that need to be loaded to be able to read definition descriptions.
+- MODULES: is the list of modules (or ASDF system names) that need to be loaded to be able to read definition descriptions.
-- COMMAND-PREFIX is the character to use as prefix for commands.
+- COMMAND-PREFIX: is the character to use as prefix for commands.
 The character `at` is the default.
 - PARSE-DOCSTRINGS: if T, then docstings are parsed and highlighted and references to code from it created.

-See: DOCWEAVER:PROCESS-WEAVER-COMMAND